‘Dancing With The Stars’ Fans Want Judges To Take Over Contestant Voting

-Fans of Dancing With the Stars are reportedly fed up with what they feel is the unfair voting tactics used on the ABC reality dance competition series, and instead, would rather the panel of show judges take over the overall scoring of the participating celebrity contestants on the series.
+Fans of Dancing with the Stars are reportedly fed up with what they feel is the unfair voting tactics used on the ABC reality dance competition series, and instead, would rather the panel of show judges take over the overall scoring of the participating celebrity contestants on the series.

 GoldDerby, a leading Hollywood prediction site, reported that in a recent poll they held regarding the series, it appears that viewers want the judges to take over voting for the contestants or even, take it one step further as in the case of Dancing With the Stars Juniors, and only having the studio audience vote for their favorites.